 Florida Utility Assistance Programs.
 If you need utility assistance, Florida Power and Light have a program to help consumers experiencing financial difficulties with utility bills.
 When you have a family, the thought of having your utilities turned off is unbearable.
 There is hope because there is a program that can help you with this.
 In order to receive assistance, you must qualify financially.
-If Florida Power and Light, is your utility provider, you may be eligible for help.
-The FPL Care to Share program helps Florida consumers with up to $500 in financial assistance to pay your bill.
-If you have lost your job, experience illness or some unexpected emergency, or have a legitimate emergency, you may qualify.

 Care to Share Utility Assistance

 Care to share is an assistance program that helps consumers pay utility bills.
 It is funded by corporate, employee and customer donations.
-These funded are collected and distributed by the community and non-profit organization in the area.
+These funded are collected and distributed by the community and non-profit organizations in the area.
 If FPL is your provider, and you need help, get a list of agencies that help from your department of social services.
+(More)

 Where to Apply